 Lastly, students in a Polis Children's House receive a curriculum in science and history that introduces them to the systematic study of the human and natural worlds.
 Children's early experiments with physical properties, land and water forms, natural objects, gardening, sorting, parts of animals, and parts of plants inspire them think scientifically—to question, to organize, to explain.
 A child’s work with puzzle maps, flags, cultural items and photographs to compare and categorize, together serve to introduce him to varied geographies and cultures, and represent the first steps on a path that will later lead to the study of history and flower into a cosmopolitan worldview.

-Mandarin Language Immersion
+An Option for Mandarin Language Immersion

-All of Polis's Children's House environments are full Mandarin immersion environments, featuring a strong norm of full-time spoken Mandarin and integrated instruction in calligraphy and simplified characters.
+Polis offers the option for a full Mandarin immersion environments, featuring a strong norm of full-time spoken Mandarin and integrated instruction in calligraphy and simplified characters.

 The Montessori curriculum and pedagogy is extraordinarily well-suited to second-language instruction.
 The entire pedagogy is built around sensitive developmental periods, of which language is the paradigm.
 Exposing students to a second language between the ages of 3 and 6 is the ideal time to get the benefits of a second language; the mind of the Children's-House-aged student is particularly tuned to language acquisition.